squee1945/pillar-service/README.md

 ```

 TODO: Describe which webhook events to subscribe to.
 Importantly, you must
-subscribe to release events for the current example.
+subscribe to issue_comment events for the current example.

 ## Install the GitHub app